marcelosalloum/iOS-Bootstrap/README.md

 ### User Interaction Tracking

 Flurry is configured in the project but the keyy is actually public, which is a bad practice.

+### Continuous Integration (CI)

+This project is currently not making use of CI, but I recommend Travis-CI or even fastlane, which you can run rom your machine, which should be a more controllable environment.

 ### Unit Tests